List of Succession characters: Shiv Roy

 Siobhan "Shiv" Roy (portrayed by Sarah Snook) is the youngest child and only daughter of Logan Roy from his second marriage.
 She is a left-leaning political fixer who previously distanced herself from her family company until finally receiving an offer of leadership from Logan.
 She is married to Tom Wambsgans, whom she loves but frequently disregards.

 During her childhood, Shiv had an acrimonious relationship with her mother Caroline following her parents' divorce; Caroline resented the time they did not get to spend together, blaming Shiv for her supposed preference for Logan.
 Shiv is implied to have been herself treated preferentially among the children by her father - who affectionately calls her "Pinky" - but Logan focused his efforts solely on Kendall and Roman in grooming his potential successors.

-Shiv met Tom while reeling from a painful breakup with a man dubbed "TK"; the two enjoyed a courtship in France and eventually fell in love.
+Shiv begins the series largely removed from Waystar Royco, working for Democratic political figures such as Gil Eavis while resisting involvement in the company.
+After being privately promised the CEO position by Logan, she abandons politics to pursue a leadership role at Waystar, but is repeatedly sidelined, given ambiguous titles, and excluded from real authority.
+She plays a role in helping the company weather several crises, including helping Logan facilitate his unsuccessful bid for Pierce Global Media (PGN) amid a proxy battle, talking a sexual assault victim from Waystar's cruises out of testifying, and negotiating a shareholder settlement with Stewy and Sandi.
+Her marriage to Tom deteriorates as she minimizes his legal jeopardy during the cruises scandal and later learns he betrayed her by informing Logan of the siblings’ attempted veto of the GoJo sale.
+In the final season, Shiv is separated from Tom and secretly pregnant while attempting to position herself as a viable alternative to her brothers after Logan's death.
+She covertly aligns with Lukas Matsson to advance the GoJo acquisition and believes she has secured the CEO role, only to discover Matsson intends to install Tom instead.
+Although Shiv initially joins Kendall and Roman in opposing the sale, she ultimately casts the deciding board vote to approve the acquisition due to her misgivings about Kendall, enabling Tom to become CEO.
+She is last seen leaving with him, her direct claim to power lost but her proximity to it preserved.